Lambda-School-Labs/express-groomer-c-fe/README.md

 ## **Features**

 The initial descriptions beneath each *feature* below are the state of the application when LabsPT14 recieved the repos.
-The descriptionss and titles are all extracted from the product road map.
+The descriptions and titles are all extracted from the product road map.
+LabsPT16 has since updated the descriptions and features lists to reflect recent changes and status.

 ### **1. Search Groomer Database**